bryanseah234/sgNRIC2003/README.md

 But hold on, all the NRICs?
 That would seem a little aggressive and excessive.
 Hence, I chose to only generate the ones in 2003.\
 The script I wrote is also able to generate NRICs from other years with some adjustments, if that is what you are into.\
 </br>
 I wanted to do more.
-Generating barcodes isn't a really big acheievement; anyone one with a basic python skills could do it.
+Generating NRICs isn't a really big acheievement; anyone one with a basic python skills could do it.
 Hence, I challenged myself to generate the barcodes of these NRICs.\
 </br>
 I googled for a python module that would allow me to generate barcodes by user input.
 I found one called python-barcode and I used it to generate images containing the barcodes.
 Note to who ever who wants to replicate this, there are many types of variable length for barcodes.
 A quick reference to your own Singapore NRIC will reveal that the government uses Code 39 to encode NRICs.